Madcse/Ai_Rag_Chatbot/Report.md

 CHALLENGES & SOLUTIONS

 -> Limited Resources: I could not use GPT models or OpenAI Embeddings as I did not have any credits left.
 So, I used the the Gemini LLM Model and got the Gemini API Key but this also has a rate limit.
+The Resource Exhausted error crops up in case limit or quota has been exceeded when using Google's APIs.

 -> Long Embedding Process: Earlier I was working with a Kaggle dataset.
 I pre-loaded the dataset and subsequently created chunks for it and generated embeddings but this process took too long.
 Hence, I choose a functionality where the user will upload the documents.
 This proved to be a better approach to demonstrate the functioning of the application built.